SamGit83/bookshelf-scanner-ios/README.md

-# Bookshelf Scanner iOS App
+# Book Shelfie iOS App

 A SwiftUI iOS application that allows users to scan bookshelves using their camera, extract book information via Google Gemini Vision AI, and organize their digital library with multi-user support through Firebase.